-We have been visiting the Fairfield Leisure Centre, with its fun outdoor water playground, for about 2 years now.
-And it’s hard to miss the awesome looking Fairfield Adventure Park across the road.
-While we have popped over for a look, we have all been too exhausted after swimming for a play.
-Plus it’s not the best park to visit on a hot sunny day.
-So this weekend was our first actual proper play.
+We’ve been visiting the Fairfield Leisure Centre, with its fun outdoor water playground, since my kids were little.
+And it’s hard to miss the awesome looking playground across the road.
 And oh boy, it should be named Fairfield ADVENTURE Park as there is so much adventure to be had!
-We easily spent the whole afternoon there and my kids were still not ready to leave.
+We easily spend hours there and even then my kids still aren’t ready to leave!

-You can see that it has been designed with tweens in mind.
-And definitely seems to deliver on that by the number of 10-14yr olds we saw playing there.
-But there is something for all ages, even if it is just a play in the sand pit or a swing for little ones.
-And it is a climbers heaven!
+You can clearly see that Fairfield Adventure Park has been designed with tweens (as well as adults) in mind, which is fantastic given how few playgrounds are.
+And it definitely seems to deliver on that by the number of 10-14yr olds we’ve seen playing there.
+But there’s still something for all ages!
+And it’s a climbers, mini ninja warriors heaven!

 With the closure of the 30m slide at Hilltop Park in Schofields, Fairfield Adventure Park reclaims the title of biggest playground slide in Western Sydney.
-And there is not one but three BIG slides!
+And there’s not one but three BIG slides!

-The slides can only be accessed via a 11m rope tower…and it is NOT for the faint-hearted!
-Nor little kids, unless there is a parent helping as there is a fair gap at the top to climb up into the pod….even I struggled getting in.
+The slides can only be accessed via a 11m rope tower… and it’s NOT for the faint-hearted!
+Nor little kids, unless there is a parent helping as there is a fair gap at the top to climb up into the pod…. even I struggle getting in.

 Once at the top (and your legs have stopped shaking), you have the choice of going down a mostly straight slide or walking across a rope bridge to two more twisty slides.
 All slides end up at the sand pit and have shade sails over the bottom section.